slab/quill/README.md

 - Steps for reproduction
 - Failing test case

-The more details you provide, the more likely someone will be able to find and fix the bug.
+The more details you provide, the more likely we or someone else will be able to find and fix the bug.

 ### Feature Requests